pythonhealthdatascience/stars_wp3_summary/eomrcc_reflections.md

 **Version control**.
 Version control history and CHANGELOG are both important.
 Version control history comes up alot in WP1 (ie. things have just been uploaded at end of project).
 In this case, that did happen, but by necessity of it needing to be kept **private**.

+**Zenodo**.
+Despite having not set up Zenodo syncs, it was relatively straightforward to backdate this.
+I had made releases along the way, but you could backdate these too.
+This is likely to be a common problem, so it's probably worth sharing the steps for doing this.

 ## Barriers and enablers to applying the framework

 ### Enablers